radiac/django-tagulous/docs/upgrading.rst

 Bugfix:
 * Fix failed search in select2 v3 widget when pasting multiple tags (fixes #26)
 * Fix potential race condition when creating new tags (#31)
+* Temporarily disabled some migration tests which only failed under Python 2.7 with Django 1.9+ due to logic issues in the tests.

 Thanks to:
 * Martín R. Guerrero (slackmart) for removing `__len__` method (#9, #10)